GetBreeze/breeze-test/readme.md

 ## Getting Started

-You can download the latest SWC file from the ```bin``` directory of the releases section of this repo.
+You can download the latest SWC file from the [releases section](https://github.com/GetBreeze/breeze-test/releases) of this repo.

 Alternatively you can compile the SWC yourself using the included ANT script in the ```build``` directory.